hanhan414/creative-work/README.md

 # creative-work
 YouTube Link: https://youtu.be/ezaztlhj3HM
-This is a emotion detective installation.
+This is a emotion detective installation made by GSR sensor.